 12 x 12

 12 Picture Books, 12 Months.
 Starts in January of each year.
 Participants commit to writing 12 complete picture book manuscripts in 12 months.
+Yearly fee includes monthly webinars by professionals in the industry and access to online resources.
 A good follow-on to PiBoIdMo (see above).
 Hosted by Julie Hedlund, a picture book writer.

 On this site: 12 questions for 12 x 12 founder, Julie Hedlund